 Miss Tennessee State University (See Article IV)

-An appropriate exception to this provision concerning hours and grade point average may be made for freshman class representatives and freshman class president upon the approval of the Student Election Commission under the authority grantedbythe House of Delegatestoconduct student elections.
+An appropriate exception to this provision concerning hours and grade point average may be made for freshman class representatives and freshman class president upon the approval of the Student Election Commission under the authority granted by the House of Delegates to conduct student elections.

 Section 13.
 With the exception of the cumulative grade point average, a seat in the House of Delegates shall be declared vacant by the House at any time during the academic year when an incumbent fails to satisfy any requirement as set forth in the article.